Happiness: The Wonder Drug of Well-Being

 What exactly is going on behind the scenes when we see or feel something that fills us with joy?
 It is intriguing to think the effect of seeing a beautiful work of art, or receiving a hug, or completing a 5K walk for charity can have holistic benefit to our well-being.
 While viewing the Mona Lisa at the Louvre may fill us with an astounding sense of beauty, the response generated is more than what meets the eye.
 Chemical responses are triggered deep inside our brain by this seemingly simple act.
 Why do we say these responses are chemical?

 Well, as you know, our nervous system (brain, spinal cord, etc.) are made of cells called neurons.
 These neurons connect and communicate with each other in order for us to sense our environment, move our muscles and even think our thoughts.
 Our brains alone contain about 100 BILLION neurons and each of these are connected to, on average, 10 thousand other neurons.
 That comes to around 1,000,000,000,000,000 connections!!
+That is approximately the number of stars in the Milky Way Galaxy … times 4,000!
 The complexity of our sensations, movements and thoughts – even emotions – is largely due to the complexity of our neuron connections.

 Yet, neurons do not actually touch each other.
 They are separated by microscopically thin gaps called synaptic clefts, and the only way that one neuron can “talk” to another neuron is by sending a chemical message across the gap.
 In the same way two people can communicate with words, two neurons communicate with chemicals.
 These chemicals are called neurotransmitters.